 - 1. Low family income - ♦ Equal or less than 250% of federal poverty level - 2.
-Diagnosed disability or identified development delay - ♦ Child's developmental progress is less than that expected for his/her chronological age, or chronic health issues cause development or learning problems - 3.
-Severe or challenging behavior - Child has been expelled from preschool or childcare center - 4.
+Diagnosed disability or identified development delay - Child's developmental progress is less than that expected for his/her chronological age, or chronic health issues cause development or learning problems - 3.
+Severe or challenging behavior - ♦ Child has been expelled from preschool or childcare center - 4.
 Primary home language other than English - English is not spoken in the child's home; English is not the child's first language - 5.
-Parent/guardian with low educational attainment - ♦ Parent has not graduated from high school or is illiterate - 6.
-Abuse/neglect of child or parent - Domestic, sexual, or physical abuse of child or parent; child neglect issues - 7.
-Environmental risk - ◆ Parent loss due to death, divorce, incarceration, military service, or absence Legislation changed the State of Michigan Law for 2021-2022 only that states that no more than 15% of eligibility can be used for over-income slots (this includes children with IEPs).
+Parent/guardian with low educational attainment - Parent has not graduated from high school or is illiterate - 6.
+Abuse/neglect of child or parent - ♦ Domestic, sexual, or physical abuse of child or parent; child neglect issues - 7.
+Environmental risk - ♦ Parent loss due to death, divorce, incarceration, military service, or absence

-Percent of MAISD GSRP Children Enrolled by Type of Eligibility
+MAISD GSRP Children Enrolled by Type of Eligibility